 This is how the disembodied, disconnected voice speaks.

 No one else sees our ideals.
 And yet they carry such weight.
-Our ideals permeate every relationship we have – with each other, with the world, and with ourselves.
+Our ideals permeate every relationship we have – with food, with each other, with the world, and with ourselves.
 So often we feel anxious, tight, afraid or frustrated because we aren’t meeting our ideals for ourselves.

 In these moments, it helps to remember: ah, this is disconnection.
 This is the voice of disconnection speaking.
 Can I let these ideals rest for a while?